Country Portrait Denmark

 The so-called ‘Welfarecompromise’ (Velfærdsforliget) from 2006 sought to ‘secure the future’ for the state pension by incrementally raising the retirement age to 67 years by 2022.
 From 2025 the retirement age will follow the life expectancy for people in their sixties with an adjustment every five years.
 This entails, that as the Danish life expectancy increases, the age requirement for access to the state pension will also increase.
 This also means that the age for access to the early retirement scheme will increase step-by-step to 64 years and that the early retirement scheme is reduced if citizens have other pension income or wealth.
 The amount of early retirement recipients has subsequently decreased from 191.000 to 91.000 in 2013.

-The state pension is still a central pillar in the Danish pensions system.
+The state pension is still a central pillar in the Danish pension system.
 Together with housing benefit (boligydelse) and other benefits for retirees the state pension provides the highest minimum payment in the Nordic countries and almost completely eliminates poverty among the retirees, who receive the full state pension.
 However, an increasing amount of elderly do not receive the full state pension.
 The original universalistic approach shaping the Danish pension system has undergone moderate changes, so that the state pension is calculated in accordance with household income and supplemental income.

 The Danish pension system is a three-tier system.
 It consists of the state pension, labor market retirement schemes and individual retirement schemes.
 Labor market retirement schemes have been introduced through collective bargaining agreements and the retirement payments have gradually gone up.
 Two-thirds of the pension contributions are paid by the employers and one third is paid by the employees.
 Labor market retirement schemes are still in the process of being fully phased in, but in the future a still larger share of wage earners will receive more from their labor retirement plan than the state pension when they retire from the labor market.